lando/lando/docs/config/env.md

 WP_SITEURL=${WP_HOME}/wp
 ```

 Because we now directly use Docker Compose's `env_file` directive under the hood this syntax no longer works.
-So you will have to do something like:
+So you will have to do something like below:

 ```bash
 WP_ENV=development